emrgnt-cmplxty/fermi/docs/docs/sdk/rust/cross-contract/callbacks.md

 # Callbacks

-Axion Protocol is a sharded, proof-of-stake blockchain that behaves differently than proof-of-work blockchains.
+Fermi Protocol is a sharded, proof-of-stake blockchain that behaves differently than proof-of-work blockchains.
 When interacting with a native Rust (compiled to Wasm) smart contract, cross-contract calls are asynchronous.
 Callbacks are used to either get the result of a cross-contract call or tell if a cross-contract call has succeeded or failed.

 There are two techniques to write cross-contract calls: [high-level](https://github.com/near/near-sdk-rs/blob/master/examples/cross-contract-calls/high-level/src/lib.rs) and [low-level](https://github.com/near/near-sdk-rs/blob/master/examples/cross-contract-calls/low-level/src/lib.rs).
 This document will mostly focus on the high-level approach.
 There are two examples in the Rust SDK repository that demonstrate these, as linked above.
 Note that these examples use cross-contract calls "to itself."
 We'll show two examples demonstrating the high-level approach.